Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 “What a wonderful floral scent!”

-"It stands out with a very pure nose and crystal-clear, fresh yet well-balanced fruit on the palate, with notes of lemon pulp.
-A refined, elegant white wine, straight as an arrow but with depth on the mid-palate and strong salinity."
+“It stands out for its very clean nose and a crisp, fresh, yet well-balanced palate featuring notes of lemon pulp.
+A refined and elegant white wine, as straight as a line, yet with depth on the mid-palate and a pronounced briny quality.”
 (Le Guide RVF 2024)

-Buy your Giboulot wines at the best price in a private sale!
+Buy Giboulot wines at the best prices in a private sale!

 Nose

-Continues with the same aromas as on the nose, with a hint of lemon and a salty finish.
+It continues with the same aromas as those on the nose, with a hint of lemon and a salty finish

 Serve